REANA-Client¶

 Bug reports, issues, feature requests, and other contributions are welcome.
 If you find a demonstrable problem that is caused by the REANA code, please:

-- Check if the issue has been fixed or is still reproducible on the latest master branch.
+Check if the issue has been fixed or is still reproducible on the latest

 If you create a pull request fixing a bug or implementing a feature, you can run the tests to ensure that everything is operating correctly: